 Does it ever feel like cold and flu season is, well, as reliable as the changing weather?

-The kids are back to school, temperatures are dropping, and we're all spending more time indoors, in close (close) proximity to one another.
+The kids are in school, temperatures are dropping, and we're all spending more time indoors, in close (close) proximity to one another.

 You may not be able to escape the grip of cold and flu season entirely, but there are ways you can support your body's health and give your immune system a fighting chance.